buthaina279/DS_EDA_example/README.md

-# basics_R
+# DS_EDA_example
-this repo contains the basic codes in R
+this repo contains the basic examples of using the codes of R and python.